-Steam from the shower is actually visible to the eye, which makes it even more likely to trip a smoke alarm.
+Shower-generated steam is actually visible to the eye, which makes it even more likely to trip a smoke alarm.
 Ionization detectors are more likely to mistake humidity for smoke than photoelectric ones.
 That's because the water particles attach to the ionized air particles and disrupt the electric flow to the sensor plate in much the same way that smoke does.

 The hush button is your friend when a false alarm occurs.
 Some states, including California, require manufacturers to provide this feature.
 It's usually located directly on the front of the cover, and pressing it stops the horn from sounding.

 Too many false alarms are tiring and annoying and can also be dangerous.
 Familiarity with the noise may forestall an appropriately quick response in a real emergency.
 If you live in a hot, muggy climate and humidity is a fact of life, consider increasing ventilation around smoke alarms that trip frequently to keep air moving.
 You may have to close the windows to keep humid air outside.

 You can usually prevent the smoke alarm in the hallway outside the bathroom from tripping by keeping the bathroom door closed while showering and opening the windows to disperse the steam.
 If you have an exhaust fan in the bathroom, use it while showering and keep it on until the steam is gone.